allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

         )
 ```

-These two functions return `Http.Request` with the type of data they'll retrieve from the JSON body of their respective responses. `nameRequest` handles the case where a Github users don't have entered their real name yet, so the `name` filed might be a null; as with the JavaScript version, we then default to `"unspecified"`.
+These two functions return `Http.Request` with the type of data they'll retrieve from the JSON body of their respective responses. `nameRequest` handles the case where a Github users don't have entered their real name yet, so the `name` field might be a null; as with the JavaScript version, we then default to `"unspecified"`.

 That's good but now we need to execute and chain these two requests, the second one depending on the result of the first one, where we retrieve the `actor.login` value of the event payload.